 Corey is studying a Master of Professional Engineering while working as a Graduate Mining Engineer with one of the largest gold mining companies in the world.
-We chatted with Corey to find out about his degree and how a typical day at work looks like for him.
+We chatted with Corey to find out about his degree and what a typical day at work looks like for him.

 Why did you choose to study Mining Engineering?